tyler-koelsch/what2eat/README.md

 # The Problem Being Addressed

 The problem this application aims to address is that many people cannot decide what they want to eat.
-Maybe they wish to try something new, or they are simply just unable to pick between the options they have availible to them.
+Maybe they wish to try something new, or they are simply just unable to pick between the options they have available to them.
 This application will help with that by obtaining a list of options that would help the user pick what they wanted to eat.

 # Platform